 Indeed NRMs have received the rear end of the stick, so to speak, through the prejudice and bias of anti-cult watch groups.
 Such groups wish to control and/or ban so-called cults, warn others of their dangers, and will typically select the negative things about them at the expense of what happens to be ‘normal’ or ‘good’.

 An additional challenge is that NRMs are very diverse.
-Eileen Barker notes that the total number of known NRM and alternative religious organizations is around 4500 although she suspects that there are far more that we are still unaware of (8).
+Eileen Barker notes that the total number of known NRM and alternative religious organizations is around 4500 although she suspects that there are far more we are still unaware of (8).
 This means that “it can be extremely difficult to generalise about NRMs; they differ in their beliefs, practices, lifestyle, leadership, finances, attitudes, and their potential for harm” (9).
 However, despite their diversity, there are several common characteristics of NRMs.

 Common Characteristics of NRMs